Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Jordan's January 2024 Manifesto.md

 Additionally, over the last few years I developed a series of interlinked writings that explore the [[Meta Crisis]] and the [[New Vision and Plan]] from a variety of angles - see the [[Lionsberg Wiki Books]] and the [[Lionsberg Manifesto]].

-And now let me offer a humble and candid assessment of where we stand now in January 2024.
+And now let me offer a humble and candid assessment of the efforts to date and where we stand now in January 2024.

 Despite the efforts of many wonderful allies and advisors, my efforts over the last 24 months to catalyze an inter-network [[Meta Project]] in response to previously-looming-and-now-apparent [[Meta Crisis]] have been unsuccessful.
 My assessment is that this is due to a combination of my own inadequacies and limitations, the inadequacies and limitations of the current organizational and governance structures, and the sheer fact that we are attempting something New, which has not previously been done, and for which no roadmap or proven recipe exists.
 I take full responsibility for the improvements that must be made, and am transforming and learning as rapidly as I can.

 I remain convinced that none of us can succeed in isolation, and the only Way to advance from here is to forge, out of the many amazing individuals of Goodwill, a higher order functional unity actually powerful enough to meet the needs and solve the challenges at hand.
 I remain convinced that Unity, true Spiritual collaboration with God and One Another, is the One Thing that makes all other things possible.
 I continue to believe that it is necessary to connect, equip and empower 3% of the population, ~240 million leaders, as rapidly as possible, nominally by 2026.
-I continue to believe our families, communities, tribes, and nations require a massive reset and jubilee, with constitutional amendments that push power back out to individuals and localities and forge a New Covenant as One Citizenship Under God.
-And I continue to believe that 2024 may be the last opportunity for humanity to prevent a disorderly collapse of the American Order as we thought we knew it.
+I continue to believe our families, communities, tribes, and nations require a massive reset and jubilee, with constitutional amendments that reset systems and push power back out to individuals and localities and forge a New Covenant as One Citizenship Under God.
+And I continue to believe that 2024 may be the last opportunity for humanity to prevent a disorderly collapse of the Existing Order as we thought we knew it.

 We are rapidly approaching the end of our personal resource runway and continuing to do our best to Seek First The Kingdom of God and trust that all other provision will follow.
 The Critical Path of the universal project can advance in proportion to the time, energy, attention, and resources directed at it.